The Church in Exile

 are all expressions of the Passion of the Church.

-"As Christ suffered in the flesh, so the Church suffers in the world."4
+St. Augustine teaches that as Christ suffered in the flesh, so the Church suffers in the world.
+The crucifixion of the Mystical Body does not disprove her identity.
+It manifests it.

-"He cannot have God for his Father who has not the Church for his Mother."5
+St. Cyprian says that he cannot have God for his Father who has not the Church for his Mother.

 - submission to true authority,